SomrajRoySarkar/Second-Brain-Assistant/README.md

 ---

+## Performance Features

+- **Response Caching**: Frequently asked questions are cached for faster responses
+- **Parallel Processing**: Web searches and memory operations run in parallel
+- **Smart Query Splitting**: Complex questions are intelligently split for better responses
+- **Optimized Search**: Advanced web search with query expansion and result enrichment

+---

 ## Notes & Tips

-- When you ask multiple questions in one message, the assistant will answer them in order, but only the first answer will be prefixed with “Assistant:” for a cleaner look.
+- The assistant uses Google Gemini for all AI interactions, providing high-quality responses
-- All your important info and memories are stored in a local SQLite database.
+- All your important info and memories are stored in a local SQLite database
+- PDF reports are automatically saved in the `reports/` folder with timestamps
+- The assistant remembers your preferences and personal information across sessions
-- You can easily extend the assistant by editing or adding Python files.
+- You can easily extend the assistant by editing or adding Python files

 ---